Griswold Cookware

 Pies.

-Doug and Kathy, especially Kathy, are fans of mid-century modern style, just like me.
-I enjoyed seeing all the wonderful mod items in the Wenz home, including Blenko and Viking art glass (and more!), swag lamps, Oppenheimer table lamps, Heywood Wakefield furniture, a black ceramic panther planter (similar to a panther lamp from my childhood that I display), and a fantastic Venetian shade lamp.
+Doug and Kathy, especially Kathy, share my interest in mid-century modern style.
+I enjoyed seeing all the wonderful mod items in the Wenz home, including Blenko and Viking art glass (and more!), swag lamps, Oppenheimer table lamps, Heywood Wakefield furniture, a black ceramic panther planter (similar to a cherished panther lamp from my childhood that I have on display), and a fantastic Venetian shade lamp.

 Art glass with venetian shade lamp in the middle.
 MCM dresser.